on the market, choosing the right one can be tough.

 Quartz is really only limited by what designers are able to craft.
-At Caesarstone, we offer an extensive range of quartz.
-We have quartz resembling granite, marble, concrete, and virtually any other material you can name.
-You can learn more by visiting our catalogue page.
+At Caesarstone, we offer a HUGE range of quartz.
+We have quartz resembling granite, marble, concrete, you name it.
+You can learn more by visiting our Collections page.

 Which is better for countertops — quartz or granite?